 There will be plenty of opportunities for us to be the know-it-alls in our kids lives.
 They’ll look to us naturally to fill them in on all kinds of things.
 They’ll silently rely on us to be the ones who know what happens next, and how to get places, and how to do things.
 They’ll leave it to us be the experts on making their favorite foods, providing their favorite clothes, and taking them to their favorite places.
 There will even be times when they won’t want us to know what is best for them, but because of our roles this time around, we will.
 And there will be times when they won’t agree with us at all about what they need and we will still have to make sure they get it.

 We parents have been entrusted will all of the authority in the relationships we have with our kids.
+We’re the bosses.
 But we aren’t the only authoritiesª in those relationships.
+Our kids know what moves them.
 And like I said before, “we’d better get used to them knowing themselves, if we want our children to reach full maturity.”
 And further, if we want them to take the reigns in their own lives as adults — well, we better give them chance to learn how to ride — hadn’t we?

 Good luck balancing on your (not too high) horses, partners.